Are large language models superhuman chemists?: Introduction

 However, the rapid increase in capabilities of chemical \gls{ml} models led (even before the recent interest in \glspl{llm}) to concerns about the potential for dual use of these technologies, e.g., for the design of chemical weapons.\autocite{gopal2023releasing, ganguli2022red, Urbina_2022, campbell2023censoring, moulange2023towards, urbina2022teachable} To some extent, this is not surprising as any technology that, for instance, is used to design non-toxic molecules can also be used inversely to predict toxic ones (even though the synthesis would still require access to controlled physical resources and facilities).
-Still, it is essential to realize that such models' user base is wider than that of chemistry and materials science experts who critically reflect on every output such models produce.
+Still, it is essential to realize that the user base of \glspl{llm} is broader than that of chemistry and materials science experts who can critically reflect on every output these models produce.
 For example, many students frequently consult these tools---perhaps even to prepare chemical experiments.\autocite{Intelligent.com_2023} This also applies to users from the general public, who might consider using \glspl{llm} to answer questions about the safety of chemicals.
 Thus, for some users, misleading information---especially about safety-related aspects---might lead to harmful outcomes.
-However, even for experts, chemical understanding and reasoning capabilities are essential as they will determine the capabilities and limitations of their models in their work, e.g., in copilot systems for chemists.
-Unfortunately, apart from anecdotal reports, there is little evidence on how \glspl{llm} perform compared to expert (human) chemists.
+However, even for experts, chemical knowledge and reasoning capabilities are essential as they will determine the capabilities and limitations of their models in their work, e.g., in copilot systems for chemists.
+Unfortunately, apart from exploratory reports such as by prompting leading models with various scientific questions,\autocite{ai4science2023impact} there is little systematic evidence on how \glspl{llm} perform compared to expert (human) chemists.

 Thus, to better understand what \glspl{llm} can do for the chemical sciences and where they might be improved with further developments, evaluation frameworks are needed to allow us to measure progress and mitigate potential harms systematically.
 For the development of \glspl{llm}, evaluation is currently primarily performed via standardized benchmark suites such as BigBench\autocite{srivastava2022beyond} or the LM Eval Harness.\autocite{eval-harness} Among 204 tasks (such as linguistic puzzles), the former contains only two tasks classified as \enquote{chemistry related}, whereas the latter contains no specific chemistry tasks.
 Due to the lack of widely accepted standard benchmarks, the developers of chemical language models\autocite{jablonka2024leveraging, guo2023large, ahmad2022chemberta2, Cai_2024, frey2023neural} frequently utilize language-interfaced\autocite{dinh2022lift} tabular datasets such as the ones reported in MoleculeNet,\autocite{wu2018moleculenet} Therapeutic Data Commons\autocite{huang2021therapeutics} or MatBench.\autocite{Dunn_2020} In these cases, the models are evaluated on predicting very specific properties of molecules (e.g., solubility, toxicity, melting temperature or reactivity) or on predicting the outcome of specific chemical reactions.
 This, however, only gives a very limited view of the general chemical capabilities of the models.